kuzudb/kuzu-docs/src/content/docs/import/csv.md

 a header line and skipped.

 **DELIM, QUOTE, ESCAPE auto detection**
-Kùzu uses the `sample_size` many lines to auto detect any configuration that has not been manually specified.
+Kùzu uses the first `sample_size` lines to auto detect any configuration that has not been manually specified.
 The possible configurations for different configurations are:
 - DELIM: `,`, `|`, `;`, `\t`.
 - QUOTE: `"`, `'` and (no quote character)
-- ESCAPE: `"`, `'`, '\' and (no escape character) (ensuring in any configuration QUOTE and ESCAPE are different characters or are  "no quote" and "no escape" characters)
+- ESCAPE: `"`, `'`, `\` and (no escape character)

-For the unspecified configurations, Kùzu considers parsing the samples lines it scans (see the `sample_size` parameter) for each possible configuration combination and then picks the configuration combination that successfully parses the most lines.
+For the unspecified configurations, Kùzu considers parsing the samples lines it scans (see the `sample_size` parameter) for each possible configuration combination and then picks the configuration combination that successfully parses the most lines and with the most consistent number of columns in each row.

 ## Ignore erroneous rows